-The purpose of the study program is to qualify graduates for authorization as veterinary nurse and simultaneously qualify graduates for further university studies.
-Good knowledge of anatomy and physiology, animal behavior and needs, animal diseases, treatment and convalescence is necessary to ensure proper professional practice and good animal welfare.
+The purpose of the study programme is to qualify graduates for authorization as veterinary nurses and simultaneously qualify graduates for further university studies.
+Good knowledge of anatomy and physiology, animal behaviour and needs, animal diseases, treatment and convalescence is necessary to ensure proper professional practice and good animal welfare.

-Hence, key topics of the program are anatomy and physiology, ethology, genetics and breeding, feeding, animal health, microbiology, pharmacology, and clinical procedures and lab work.
-Emphasis is on animals' natural behavior and welfare, infection control, ethical attitudes and knowledge about the occupational and legislative framework given by Norwegian law.
-The study focuses on companion animals.
+Hence, key topics of the programme are anatomy and physiology, ethology, genetics and breeding, feeding, animal health, microbiology, pharmacology, clinical procedures and lab work.
+Emphasis is on animals' natural behaviour and welfare, infection control, ethical attitudes and knowledge about the occupational and legislative framework given by Norwegian law.
+The study programme focuses on companion animals.

-The program includes two periods of practice, respectively in the 4th and 5th semester, at small animal clinics.
-In these periods, the students apply their achieved theoretical and practical skills in every day clinical settings.
+The programme includes two clinical work placement periods at small animal clinics.
+In these periods, the students apply their achieved theoretical and practical skills in clinical settings.

-The various courses in the program build upon each other, and practice periods demand a minimum of theoretical and practical knowledge.
-Therefore, the program defines a certain progress in order to proceed with new courses, and have mandatory participation in various activities.
+The various courses in the programme are based upon each other where the clinical work placement periods demand a minimum of theoretical and practical knowledge.
+Because of this, the programme defines a certain progress in order to proceed with new courses and demand mandatory participation in various activities.

-There are two practical training periods in the program, respectively in 4th and 5th semester.
-Both practical trainings are at animal clinics so you can practice everything from sampling and analyzes to reception work, focusing on pets.
+The clinical work placement periods in the programme are in the 4th and 5th semester.
+Both periods are at small animal clinics where the students can practice everything from sampling and analysing to reception work.
+The focus is pets.

-Mattilsynet (the Norwegian competent authority) approves bachelor in Veterinary Nursing at the Nord University as a grounds for assigning authorization as a veterinary nurse according to the Norwegian legislature.
+Mattilsynet (the Norwegian competent authority) approves bachelor in Veterinary Nursing at Nord University as a solid base for assigning authorization as a veterinary nurse in according to the Norwegian legislature.